MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/inventor.md

 ms.reviewer: v-brycho
 ---

-# Prepare Autodesk Inventor 3D models for use in Dynamics 365 mixed reality applications
+# Prepare Autodesk Inventor 3D models for use in Dynamics 365 Import Tool (Preview)

 This tutorial shows how to prepare Autodesk Inventor files for use in Dynamics 365 Import Tool (Preview).
-The Import Tool accepts formats like OBJ and changes them to GLB, the real-time format used in mixed reality.
+Dynamics 365 Import Tool (Preview) accepts formats like OBJ and changes them to GLB, the real-time format used in Dynamics 365 mixed reality applications.

 > [!IMPORTANT]
 > This document is created strictly for informative purposes to demonstrate how Autodesk Inventor works with Microsoft Dynamics 365